 Ethics and research integrity

-The ALECS programme will be carried out in compliance with ethical principles (including the highest standards of research integrity) and applicable international, EU and Irish law.
+ALECS will be carried out in compliance with ethical principles including the highest standards of research integrity and applicable international, EU and Irish law.

 - Research activities aiming at human cloning for reproductive purposes.